apache/kylin/website/_docs/howto/howto_backup_metadata.md

 permalink: /docs/howto/howto_backup_metadata.html
 ---

 Kylin organizes all of its metadata (including cube descriptions and instances, projects, inverted index description and instances, jobs, tables and dictionaries) as a hierarchy file system.
-However, Kylin uses hbase to store it, rather than normal file system.
+However, Kylin uses mysql to store it, rather than normal file system.
 If you check your kylin configuration file(kylin.properties) you will find such a line:

 {% highlight Groff markup %}
-## The metadata store in hbase
+## The metadata store in mysql
-kylin.metadata.url=kylin_metadata@hbase
+kylin.metadata.url=kylin_metadata@jdbc,driverClassName=com.mysql.jdbc.Driver,url=jdbc:mysql://localhost:3306/kylin_database,username=,password=
 {% endhighlight %}

-This indicates that the metadata will be saved as a htable called `kylin_metadata`.
-You can scan the htable in hbase shell to check it out.
+This indicates that the metadata will be saved as a table called `kylin_metadata` in mysql database `kylin_database`.

 ## Metadata directory

-Kylin metastore use `resource root path + resource name + resource suffix` as key (rowkey in hbase) to store metadata.
+Kylin metastore use `resource root path + resource name + resource suffix` as key to store metadata.
 You can refer to the following table to use `./bin/metastore.sh`.

 | Resource root path  | resource name         | resource suffix
 | --------------------| :---------------------| :--------------|